| KEITA IIDA'S TOP TEN COIN-OP VIDEOGAMES keita@mindspring.com

 up becoming the last surviving warlord, he'll earn himself a point,

 and if he wins five such battles, will go on to win an overall victory.
+The beauty of Warlords lies in its successful blending of elements

 from Breakout with the more traditional Pong-type games.
 Control is

+exemplary as only the precision of a paddle controller can provide.
 It's truly a shame that arcade Warlords is such a rare game these

 days, because it really puts the VCS version to shame.
 Don't